 That might sound a bit ‘hippy’, but I’ve had seven years of scientific education and I can assure you I’m pretty hard-nosed when it comes to investigating the truth.
 I spent a long time questioning my beliefs.

 Journalism in the Christian world is a lot softer and calmer than the mainstream kind.
-This kinda suits my lifestyle.
+This suits my lifestyle.
 Plus, whether the NHS or newspapers, I don’t think it’s easy to be a person of faith in those workplaces these days, unless you’re willing to shut off that part of you.
-And when that part is what makes you tick, then you don’t want to do that.
+And when that part is what makes you tick, you don’t want to do that.

 All I can say is, don’t knock it till you’ve tried it.
 I think Jesus has his arms open to everyone.
 You just have to ask him for a hug.